barrage/ragu-chat-api/docs/CHAT.md

 ## Configuration

-It is the default plugin that all Kappi instances come with by default and cannot be disabled.
+It is the default plugin that all Ragu instances come with by default and cannot be disabled.

 It is automatically configured, but can be additionally configured with the following settings: